 On the vault dashboard, select Backup Alerts.

-You will be able to see the alerts:
+You'll be able to see the alerts:

-Click on the alerts to see more details:
+Select the alerts to see more details:

 Today, Azure Backup allows the sending of alerts through email.
 These alerts are: